anyone2/IndigoPlugin-Voice-Monkey/DEVICES.md

    		Voice Monkey                    sent "Loft Test Echo" status request Voice Monkey                    Loft Test Echo : Text-to-Speech : Alexa - Default
 	"This device, Loft Test Echo, is using the Voice Monkey API for Text-to-Speech.
 A Monkey ID is configured.
 The preset IDs for Yes and No responses are not configured."

+# 25) Congrats, you have a functioning device!!!